The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Details for

 \item \textbf{Cluster}: In the cluster setting, similarly, there is a difference of 160 training data points between adjacent checkpoints.
 However, for each training task, we curate a maximum of 20 data points.
 Consequently, between adjacent checkpoints, the model encounters almost exactly 8 tasks.

 \item \textbf{RT (Random Training)}: As a baseline, we randomly shuffle all training data.

-\item \textbf{NFT (Nearest First Training)}: Given a certain similarity distance measure such as Weighted Similarity Distance (WSD), we compute the similarity distance from each training data point to the test set based on this measure, and then permute the training data points from nearest to farthest.
+\item \textbf{NFT (Nearest First Training)}: Given a certain similarity distance measure, we compute the similarity distance from each training data point to the test set based on this measure, and then arrange the training data points from nearest to farthest.

-\item \textbf{FFT (Farthest First Training)}: Given a certain similarity distance measure such as Weighted Similarity Distance (WSD), we calculate the similarity distance from each training data point to the test set based on this measure, and then permute the training data points from farthest to nearest. \end{itemize}
+\item \textbf{FFT (Farthest First Training)}: Given a certain similarity distance measure, we calculate the similarity distance from each training data point to the test set based on this measure, and then arrange the training data points from farthest to nearest. \end{itemize}